thedarknebula/Water_Game_Analytica/README.md

 1. Enter your alliance team numbers for a match
 2. Enter opposing alliance numbers
-3. Your precentage win change will be predictedd based on CCWM.
+3. Your precentage win chance will be predictedd based on CCWM.

 <label for="Your Team">Your Team :</label>